murchie85/twitterCyberMonitor/README.md

 ## What this user tweeted

-RT @jfslowik: Get ready for Vegas, #infosec! https://t.co/JL0lnRC8EURT @exfil0: 😅🤣 it is a little problem!
+RT @exfil0: 😅🤣 it is a little problem!

 #Pentesting #PenTest #offsec #cybersecurity #infosec https://t.co/syYQx0iaag